TinyPedal/TinyPedal/README.md

 ## Quick Start

+> [!IMPORTANT]
-**Important:** make sure required plugins for specific game are installed as mentioned in [Requirements](#requirements) section.
+> Make sure required plugins for specific game are installed according to [Requirements](#requirements).
+>
+> DO NOT extract TinyPedal into `system` or `game` folder, such as `Program Files` or `rFactor 2` folder, otherwise it may fail to run.
+>
+> See [Frequently Asked Questions](https://github.com/TinyPedal/TinyPedal/wiki/Frequently-Asked-Questions) for common issues, and [User Guide](https://github.com/TinyPedal/TinyPedal/wiki/User-Guide) for usage info.
+>
+> For Linux user, please follow [Running on Linux](#running-on-linux) section for instruction.

 1. Download latest TinyPedal version from [Releases](https://github.com/TinyPedal/TinyPedal/releases) page, extract it into a clean folder, and run `tinypedal.exe`.
-Note, DO NOT extract TinyPedal into `system` or `game` folder, such as `Program Files` or `rFactor 2` folder, otherwise it may fail to run.
-Alternatively, run TinyPedal from source, see [Run from source](#run-from-source) section for details.
-For Linux user, please follow [Running on Linux](#running-on-linux) section for instruction.

 2. A tray icon will appear at system tray.
 If not shown, check hidden tray icon. `Right Click` on tray icon will bring up context menu.